tinylabproductions/amazon-apk-uploader/README.md

 ## What is this?

-This is a tool that allows you to automatically upload new version to amazon app store.
+This is a tool that allows you to automatically upload new APKs for existing games to Amazon app store.

+Amazon is great, but they do not have an API to do this programatically so we use Selenium and Chrome to use the web interface for the uploading.

 ### How to use it?